1inch/solidity-utils/docs/contracts/PermitAndCall.md

 Abstract contract to support permit and action execution in a single transaction.
-Allows tokens that implement EIP-2612 permits to be approved and spent in a single transaction.
+Allows tokens that implement EIP-2612 permits, DAI-like permits and Permit2 to be approved and spent in a single transaction.

 ## Functions